 What should you look for in a window air conditioner?

 - BTUs: The BTUs (British Thermal Units) tell you how powerful the AC unit is or how much heat it can remove from your home.
 AC units don’t just blow cold air—they remove heat from the air and circulate cool air back in.
 So the higher the BTU, the larger the area that a unit can cool.
-If you have a dorm room, a studio apartment, or a small room, the fewer BTUs you’ll need.
+The fewer BTUs you’ll need if you have a dorm room, a studio apartment, or a small room.
 A window AC unit should also be less expensive.
 On the other hand, look for higher BTUs for rooms of larger square feet.

-- Features: In today’s day and age, even window AC units can be synced through Wi-Fi.
+- Features: Some window AC units are Wi-Fi capable, so you control them through your mobile phones via an app.
 Smartphone-compatible AC units give you control of fan and temperature modes, and even some with sleep modes on energy-efficient units.
 Some are compatible with voice command services like Alexa.
 Some AC units come with remote controls, while others are completely mechanically operated.

 - Design: Design is something to take seriously.
 It’s a practical issue as well as a stylistic consideration.
-If you have a tiny apartment, for example, you probably don’t want a large unit that seems to take up half the space of the room.
+If you have a tiny apartment, for example, you probably don’t want a large unit that seems to take up half the room’s space.
 Plus, it might not fit your window.
 People with highly stylized homes might prefer a unit that’s unimposing.
-And, of course, you have to consider the dimensions of the unit and the limitations of your window.
+And, of course, you have to consider the dimensions of the AC unit and the limitations of your window.

 How much should you expect to spend on a window AC unit?

 One thing that’s nice about window AC units is that they’re less expensive than central AC units.
-The most expensive central AC units run around $4,500, and the least expensive run for about $800.
-Conversely, the most expensive window AC unit costs about $900, and the least expensive ones are around $130.
-Clearly, you’ll really cut costs by choosing a window AC unit, and that’s a good thing!
+The most costly central AC units run around $4,500, and the least expensive run for about $800.
+Conversely, the most costly window AC unit costs about $900, and the least expensive ones are around $130.
+You’ll cut costs by choosing a window AC unit, and that’s a good thing!
 The rest is up to you.
 In general, the higher-performing window ACs, with powerful BTUs, Wi-Fi control, Energy Star certifications, and low-running decibels will tend to run higher in price.
-On the other hand, more compact, simply designed window AC units will cost less.
+On the other hand, more compact window AC units will cost less.

 Pros: This compact mechanical window AC unit by Frigidaire offers all the basics.
 With 5,000 BTUs, it can cool a room up to 150 square feet and do it quickly.
 It’s simple to operate the unit.
 Just use the mechanical rotary controls to set the cool and fan speed, each with two settings, as well as two-way air direction control.
 The vents run the full length of the unit for optimal airflow.
 With a low-power start-up, this Frigidaire model is also energy-efficient.
 Plus, the model includes a slide-out filter that’s washable and antibacterial!